peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IWriter ToWriter(
         this System.IO.Stream output);

  Wraps an output stream into a writer object.
 If an IOException is thrown by the input stream, the writer object throws InvalidOperationException instead.
-In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `output.ToWriter()`  .
+In the.NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `output.ToWriter()` .
 If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.

      <b>Parameters:</b>

  * <i>output</i>: Output stream to wrap.